To pray with Paul-Hélène

 « Blessed Martyrs of Algeria »

-Icon of the Martyrs of Algeria
+Prayer to the Blessed Martyrs of Algeria

 Sr Madeleine Rémond, Little Sister of the Assumption